alenvlahovljak/assemblyscript-calculator/README.md

 ### Start

-1. `yarn bundle:server` - Start in the browser at port 3000
+1. `yarn serve` - Start in the browser at port 3000

 ### Test